seldenlab/gahaganmorph/README.md

 # gahaganmorph

-This article was published in [Digital Applications in Archaeology and Cultural Heritage](https://doi.org/10.1016/j.daach.2018.e00080) in 2018, and the preprint is available for download on [SocArXiv](https://osf.io/preprints/socarxiv/u7qfr/).
+This article, entitled "Lithic Morphological Organisation: Gahagan Bifaces from the Southern Caddo Area," was published in [Digital Applications in Archaeology and Cultural Heritage](https://doi.org/10.1016/j.daach.2018.e00080) in 2018, and the preprint is available for download on [SocArXiv](https://osf.io/preprints/socarxiv/u7qfr/).
 The gahagan-analysis file contains the data (landmarks and semilandmarks) and R scripts used in the analysis.
 The unprocessed data have been uploaded to the Open Science Framework, and the processed meshes to Zenodo @ CERN.
 Those data are embargoed for a period of five years, as the analysis of these bifaces is ongoing.

 ![](GMDgithub.jpg)